Grading is the process of excavating or placing soil on your property.

-In addition, you will need a grading permit for work in a shoreline district (the land within 200 feet of the ordinary high water mark of most lakes and bays and the Puget Sound) if:
+You will need a grading permit for work in a shoreline district (the land within 200 feet of the ordinary high water mark of most lakes and bays and the Puget Sound) if:

 In addition, in environmentally critical areas and buffers, you need a grading permit and possibly an environmental review if:

 Whether you need a permit or not, you need to meet all code requirements such as restrictions on land disturbance in ECAs and their buffers.

 The fee for review a grading permit is based on the time it takes us to complete the review.
-Our review fee is based on the DPD hourly rate.
+Our review fee is based on the Seattle DCI hourly rate.

 How long it takes us to review your grading permit application depends on the complexity of your project.
 Depending on the scope of your project, we may take 2 days, 2 weeks, or 8 weeks for the initial review.
 Each additional review cycle takes 1 to 2 weeks.